ovmm-logoaa1

 2018-quilta

 Each year, the ladies of the museum make a quilt that we raffle off to raise funds for maintenance and up-keep of our museum.
-The winning ticket in our Quilt Raffle will be drawn.
+The winning ticket in our Quilt Raffle will be drawn at the Great Oregon Steam-Up.

 Home | About Us | Events | Meetings | News | Join Us | Contact Us |